rapidfish/personnummer/README.md

 * Regardless of string input length, when parsing a valid Personnummer, four different formats is available for output strings (default output format is handled by toString())

-* Personnummer is implementing the Comparable interface method compareTo()

-* Parsing is making use of Java Optional, hence parsing an 'invalid' Personnummer it produces an empty Optional
+* Parsing produces a Java Optional<Personnummer> object, hence 'invalid' Personnummer produces an empty Optional

 * Personnummer having 'invalid' checksums can still be parsed (error corrected), by adding the parameter 'forgiving flag' (boolean) when invoking parse

-* Examples below show how to parse four equivalent versions of the very same Personnummer (different leghts).
+* Two Personnummer can be compared for age using the compareTo() method

+* Generate 'random' yet valid Personnummer (a way to create 'mocked' test data)

 ## Example ...

+Examples below show how to parse strings into Personnummer, using four equivalent versions of the same Personnummer.
+It uses different leghts for year, with and without the use of a delimiter (-).

 ```
 Optional<Personnummer> pnrOpt = Personnummer.parse("4604300014");